Who was first?

 Recently, Rigid.PRO has been on the receiving end of some pretty nasty trolling via email and social pages regarding our cinema camera bases.
-This, is a result of the release of a product that is known as the "Cineback" by Youtuber Caleb Pike, and his channel, The Camera Foundry.
+This, is a result of a product referred to as "Cineback" by Youtuber Caleb Pike, and his channel, The Camera Foundry.

-When the Cineback was released it did not accomodate those users wishing to take advantage of the XLR Audio top handle.
+When that product was released it did not accomodate those users wishing to take advantage of the XLR Audio top handle.
 We set to work to design a top handle compatible cage and released it to the market.
-At the time of writing, The Camera Foundry does not have a camera base available that is compatible with the XLR Audio Top Handle.
+At the time, Camera Foundry did not have a camera base available that was compatible with the XLR Audio Top Handle.

 See this image of a Chinese manufacturer who designed a top handle compatible camera frame in 2021: